Sprint and T-Mobile agree to combine in $26.5 billion deal - WDEF

 The companies said they expect the deal to close by the first half of 2019 and would result in about $6 billion in annual cost savings.

 Investors have been anticipating a deal like this for some time.
-Sprint dropped a bid for T-Mobile more than three years ago following concerns by the Obama administration about wireless competition.
-The two were also poised to combine in October, but that deal was called off, too.
+In addition to the thwarted attempt three years ago, the two companies were poised to combine in October, but the deal was called off after what analysts said was a disagreement over control of the combined company.

-The agreement will have to be reviewed by the Justice Department and the FCC.
+The deal will have to be reviewed by the Justice Department and the FCC.

 National carriers had not been able to get a deal through under President Barack Obama.
 But the FCC in September deemed the wireless market “competitive” for the first time since 2009, which some analysts say could make it easier to present a deal.